-He has been studying the violin under the guidance of Prof. Ana Chumachenco for several years, starting out in Madrid at Queen Sofia College of Music and currently based in Munich at the Hochschule für Musik.
-Not only did he receive First Prize for best student in A. Chumachenko’s class, but he also won best quartet, and best chamber music ensemble.
+Born in Paris in 1995, Mohamed Hiber learnt to play the violin from the age of seven.
+He has been studying the violin under the guidance of Prof. Ana Chumachenco for six years, starting out in Madrid at Queen Sofia College of Music and currently based in Munich at the Hochschule für Musik.
+He also worked with Zohrab Tadevosyan while he was living in Madrid.

 Recently he took part in Gidon Kremer’s masterclasses in Kronberg – Germany.
-He has also worked with Maestro Lorin Maazel, Zahkar Bron, Joseph Silverstein, Edward Grach, Arabella Steinbacher, Jean Lenert, R. Kovac and Mauricio Fuks.
+He has also worked with Andras Schiff, Maestro Lorin Maazel, Zahkar Bron, Joseph Silverstein, Edward Grach, Arabella Steinbacher, Jean Lenert, R. Kovac and Mauricio Fuks.

 Active as a chamber musician, he is invited with his Elyon piano trio to participate in the BonnFest in Germany and in the Shubertiades in Schwartzenberg-Austria.
 Based in Munich and founded three years ago, the Elyon trio is composed of the Hungarian cellist Laura Szabo and the Austrian pianist Maximilian Fischer.